segmentio/segment-docs/src/protocols/faq.md

 ### Can I duplicate a Tracking Plan in the Segment UI?

 You can duplicate Tracking Plans in the Segment web app by following the [instructions to copy a tracking plan](/docs/protocols/tracking-plan/create/#copy-a-tracking-plan).
-You can also use the [Tracking Plan API](/docs/protocols/apis-and-extensions/) to copy the underlying JSON schema from one Tracking Plan to another.
+You can also use the [Public API](/docs/protocols/apis-and-extensions/) to copy the underlying JSON schema from one Tracking Plan to another.

 ### How do I handle versioning with mobile apps?